janderson4671/byu-cs460-f2022-1/lab-link-layer/README.md

  - The aging time of a new table entry is 8 seconds.
 When a frame arrives corresponding to an existing entry, its aging time is reset to 8 seconds.
  - Table entries are purged as their aging time expires.
- - A non-broadcast frame is forwarded as-is (unchanged) to the interface corresponding to the table entry of the destination MAC address, if such an entry exists; if no entry exists, then it is forwarded to every interface, except that from which it originated.
+ - A non-broadcast frames is forwarded as-is (unchanged) to the interface corresponding to the table entry of the destination MAC address, if such an entry exists; if no entry exists, then it is forwarded to every interface, except that from which it originated.